shabin5785/docker-learnings/README.md

 - docker container run [OPTIONS] IMAGE [COMMAND] [ARG...] here after image we can pass commands that needs to be run in the continer.
 Like passing bash will run bash command within the container.

+ This command will override the default command that is run in the container.
+Now if we specify the command as bash, then later exit the bash, it means the bash is stopped container has no process to run and will stop.